 And even if we do succeed to brake our conditioning, it’s hard to accept that we are different!
-We don’t want to be different, we are so used to belong, being different is scary and hard.
-Even if we discover that we a different, we are just choosing to ignore what is best for us and chose what everybody else is doing.
+We don’t want to be different, we are so used to belong.
+Being different is scary and hard.
+Even if we discover that we are different, we are just choosing to ignore what is best for us and chose what everybody else is doing.

 What to do until you make up your mind?

 With all these issues, it’s clear that the pros and cons to move to another country are going to be different and very personal for each and every one of you.
 And it is going to take you some time to decide, weight everything.
 And in the mean time you are going to be feeling afraid to move abroad!

 So what can you do in the mean time and how to deal with the fear that is holding you back and prevent you to see thing clearly?
 Because time waits for no one and I am all about let’s not just waste time, what can I do until I make up my mind?